CedricDViou/NRT_2G_channelizer/logbook.md

 - [ ] Gather fpga config, control and ADC calibration functions within a class.

-TODO:
-- Regenerate 2-pols FFT with fanout=1
-- adc_sst_v8: fit with new 2-pol FFT
+- reorder firmware design files in project
+- Adapt scripts to these new locations

 ## 2022/08/26